DawnBio/LiGIoNs/README.md

 *Avgi E. Apostolakou, Katerina C. Nastou, Georgios N. Petichakis, Zoi I. Litou and Vassiliki A. Iconomidou*
 LiGIoNs: Α Computational Method for the Detection and Classification of Ligand-Gated Ion Channels (In Preparation)

-The method is available online at http://bioinformatics.biol.uoa.gr/ligions/.  (soon)
+The method is available online at http://bioinformatics.biol.uoa.gr/ligions/.

 # Contents
 *This repository contains:*